Ramp and plateau in bulk correlators within the disk topology in JT gravity: JT Gravity

 Using the radial coordinate $r=r_h\coth(r_hz_R)$, one can also rewrite this metric in the Schwarzschild form:

 where $r \in (r_h,\infty)$, $f(r)=r^2-r_h^2$, and the horizon is now located at $r_h=\frac{2\pi}{\beta}$.\\

 Each of the patches in Fig.\ref{Patches} (b) and eqs.\eqref{Patch I} and \eqref{Patch II} possesses its own asymptotic boundary and its own timelike Killing vector generating time evolution $t_R$ within that patch.
-The two exterior regions are smoothly connected by an Einstein–Rosen bridge, forming a smooth but non-traversable wormhole that connects the asymptotic boundaries at one instant of global time.
-In the holographic dual description, the two asymptotic boundaries correspond to decoupled boundary CFTs \cite{maldacena2001}.
-Quantum mechanically, the two-sided eternal AdS geometry is realized by a thermofield-double (TFD) state of the two boundary theories \cite{maldacena2013}; the entanglement between them purifies each boundary thermal density matrix and is manifested in the bulk as a connected Einstein–Rosen bridge \cite{ryu2006}.
+The two exterior regions are connected through the interior of the eternal black hole geometry, forming a smooth but non-traversable wormhole in the sense of a connected AdS$_2$ spacetime with two asymptotic boundaries.
+In the holographic dual description, these boundaries correspond to two decoupled boundary quantum systems \cite{maldacena2001}.
+Quantum mechanically, the eternal geometry is dual to a thermofield-double (TFD) state of the two boundary theories \cite{maldacena2013}, whose entanglement purifies each boundary thermal density matrix and underlies the connected structure of the bulk spacetime \cite{ryu2006}.

-\subsection{Schwarzian dynamics}
+\subsection{Schwarzian Dynamics}

 Putting the bulk term of eq.(\ref{JT_Action}) on shell selects the background manifold and reduces the JT action to the GHY boundary term \cite{almheiri2015jt,maldacenastanford2016,engelsoy2016}.
 Performing the gravitational path integral is then equivalent to summing over AdS$_2$ manifolds with different boundaries.
 To study the dynamics of these boundaries we cut the manifold along a constant value of the dilaton in an arbitrary coordinate system. \\